rdemirov/reactnd-project-readable-starter/README.md

   with module react-overlays updated to 0.7.3,due to issue with react-bootstrap modal dialogs in React v.16.
-  Async calls in redux are done using the redux-thunk middleware (https://github.com/gaearon/redux-thunk) The frontend part of the project can be accessed at URL : http://localhost:3000
+  Async calls in redux are done using the redux-thunk middleware (https://github.com/gaearon/redux-thunk) The frontend part of the project can be accessed at URL : http://localhost:3000 The posts for a specific category can be viewed at : http://localhost:3000/category , where category is one of the posts' categories existing in the app (the defaults are react,redux and udacity) The post details page for a given post is accessible at: http://localhost:3000/category/postId , where category is one of the available posts' categories and postId is the post's identifier.

 ## Starting the project